Principal Investigator

 Summary

 There are many discussions about rethinking freeway corridor designs in Minnesota and nationally.
 Economic impacts should be considered when selecting a design alternative, but these are difficult to quantify.
-The aim of this research, which began in September 2025, is to provide a framework to better estimate the impacts of freeway corridor alternative projects by also considering mode, scale, land uses, community engagement practices, and environmental impacts.
+This research aims to provide a framework to better estimate the impacts of freeway corridor alternative projects by also considering mode, scale, land uses, community engagement practices, and environmental impacts.
 Work began in September 2025.
-As of December 31, 2025, planning for a kick-off webinar has begun, with the event expected to take place in late January or early February of 2026.
+A kick-off webinar was held on March 23, 2026, and research into the concurrent tasks on the topics mentioned has begun as of March 31.

 Project Details